UPB-SysSec/stekruebe-server-tests/results.md

 - only case where "unintended" resumption worked was between multiple admin interfaces
     - we can assume if two admin interfaces share a STEK that they are on the same trust level

+### Caddy
+- resumes between vhosts for same key material, even though key_name changes
+- still isolated to one "caddy config server" (multiple "servers" may be defined in one config, the one-stek-different-ports is basically that and does not work)
+- contents determined by Host header
+- no SNI: will never be resumed, TLS alert _Internal Error_